vivrichards600/friendlytester.github.io/pages/java/junit/6_matchers.md

 I've listed and documented some more examples from Dariusz Andrzej Stefański's post Assertions below over on GitHUb, link is at the top of the page.

-Matchers take some getting us to, but over on the [Hamcrest site](https://code.google.com/archive/p/hamcrest/wikis/Tutorial.wiki) is some great documentation on all the matchers available.
-And to repeat myself from the previous lesson, your assertions are really important, so take some time to learn the library, arming yourself to being able to implement the exact assertions you require.
+Matchers take some getting use to, but over on the [Hamcrest site](https://code.google.com/archive/p/hamcrest/wikis/Tutorial.wiki) is some great documentation on all the matchers available.
+And to repeat from the previous lesson, your assertions are really important, so take some time to learn the library, arming yourself to being able to implement the exact assertions you require.

 ### [Next Lesson &#10132;](../lessons/runningtests)